Silver Bullet (film)

-Silver Bullet is a 1985 American horror thriller film based on the 1983 Stephen King novella Cycle of the Werewolf.
+Silver Bullet is a 1985 American horror film based on the 1983 Stephen King novella Cycle of the Werewolf.
 It stars Gary Busey, Everett McGill, and Corey Haim, with Megan Follows, Terry O'Quinn, Lawrence Tierney, Bill Smitrovich, Kent Broadhurst, David Hart, and James Gammon in supporting roles.
 The film is directed by Dan Attias, written by King and produced by Martha De Laurentiis.

 Plot

-The rocky relationship between Jane Coslaw, the film's narrator, and her paraplegic younger brother Marty changes after a series of murders in their small rural town of Tarker's Mills, Maine, starting in the spring of 1976.
+The rocky relationship between Jane Coslaw and her paraplegic younger brother, Marty, changes after a series of murders begin in their small rural town of Tarker's Mills, Maine, in the spring of 1976.

-Railroad worker Arnie Westrum is decapitated by an unseen attacker, pregnant Stella Randolph prepares to kill herself but is brutally murdered in her own bedroom, an abusive father Milt Sturmfuller is killed in his greenhouse, and Marty's best friend, Brady Kincaid, is also killed.
-After Brady's death, citizens form a vigilante justice group.
-Although local Sheriff Joe Haller attempts to stop the citizens, he relents after Brady's father Herb berates him.
-Reverend Lester Lowe fails to dissuade the townsfolk from causing further bloodshed.
+Railroad worker Arnie Westrum is decapitated by an unseen attacker.
+Pregnant Stella Randolph, preparing to kill herself, is brutally murdered in her bedroom along with her unborn baby.
+An abusive father, Milt Sturmfuller, is killed in his greenhouse, and Marty's best friend, Brady Kincaid, is also slain.
+Following Brady's death, the townspeople form a vigilante group.
+Despite Sheriff Joe Haller's attempts to stop them, he relents after Brady's father, Herb, angrily confronts him.
+Reverend Lester Lowe tries, but fails, to prevent the townsfolk from causing more bloodshed.

-While the vigilantes hunt for the killer in the nearby woods, three are attacked and killed.
-The survivorsespecially Andy Fairtonlater deny seeing anything unusual.
-Afterwards, Reverend Lowe dreams that he is presiding over a mass funeral when his congregationincluding the bodies in the casketsbegins to transform into werewolves before his eyes and attack him.
-He awakens screaming and asks God to "let it end."
+While the vigilantes hunt for the killer in the nearby woods, three of them are attacked and killed.
+The survivors — particularly Andy Fairton — later deny seeing anything unusual.
+Afterwards, Reverend Lowe dreams he is presiding over a mass funeral, only for the congregation — including the bodies in the caskets — to transform into werewolves and attack him.
+He wakes up screaming and pleads with God to "let it end."

-Because of the mounting unsolved murders, curfews are put in place, canceling the town’s Fourth of July celebration.
+As the unsolved murders continue to mount, curfews are put in place, canceling the town's Fourth of July celebration.
 The Coslaws decide to have their own backyard party and invite their mother Nan's alcoholic brother, Red.
-Red gives Marty a custom-built wheelchair/motorcycle, which he nicknames the "Silver Bullet," as well as a pile of fireworks so he can have his own celebration.
-Marty uses the Silver Bullet to go out in the middle of the night to a bridge where he lights the fireworks.
-The fireworks get the werewolf's attention, and it confronts him, but he escapes after launching a rocket into the creature's eye.
+Red gifts Marty a custom-built wheelchair/motorcycle, which he nicknames the "Silver Bullet," along with a pile of fireworks for his own celebration.
+Marty sneaks out in the middle of the night to a bridge, where he lights the fireworks.
+The display draws the attention of the werewolf, who confronts Marty, but he escapes after firing a rocket into the creature's eye.